 Chocolate Chip Skillet Blondie With Raspberries

 Recipe Note

 • Brown butter: If you would like to add extra flavor to the skillet blondie feel free to brown the butter.
 To brown the butter, place butter in a medium saucepan on medium high heat.
 Melt the butter, stirring only occasionally.
 Once melted, begin stirring frequently.
 Butter will crackle and pop as it browns and it will start to foam slightly.
 Once the sizzling sound stops, continue stirring often until golden brown bits begin to collect on the bottom of the pan.
-The butter will smell slightly nutty and aromatic.
+The butter will smell slighty nutty and aromatic.

+Chocolate Chip Skillet Blondie With Raspberries